🚇 2025 Transit, Parking & Commuting Benefits — What’s Tax-Free and What’s Taxable?

 - Employer-operated shuttle for daily commuting

-- Gas cards or reimbursement for personal vehicles
+- Gas cards or reimbursement for personal vehicles (home-to-work)

 - Cash commuting stipends or mileage allowances